taiwocoker007/ms030/Instructions/Labs/LAB_AK_02_Lab2_Ex1_Manage_Users_with_M365.md

 23. Verify that **Libby Hayward** appears in the list.

-24. Leave the Edge browser session open as well as all the browser tabs.
+24. Leave the Edge browser session open as well as all the open browser tabs.

 ### Task 3 - Verifying user settings